Three Rivers Park District: Noerenberg Memorial Gardens

 Noerenberg Memorial Gardens, located in Orono, is considered one of Minnesota's finest formal public gardens.
 It was donated to the park reserve by the estate of Frederick Noerenberg, founder of the Grain Belt brewery.
 The gardens are open May through October for tours, programs, informal viewing, and weddings.

 North Mississippi Regional Park

 North Mississippi Regional Park is located on the west bank of the Mississippi River on the border of Minneapolis and Brooklyn Center.
 It has a scenic view of the river and surrounding woods, along with a paved biking/hiking trail that connects to the Minneapolis trail system and to the Anoka County Park trails that go north to the Coon Rapids Dam.

 Silverwood Park

 Silverwood is the park district's newest acquisition.
 Located on the northwest shore of Silver Lake in St. Anthony, it was formerly the site of the Salvation Army Silver Lake Camp.
-Silverwood serves as a regional center devoted to connecting the community with the natural world and artistic creation.
-Through a gallery space, an amphitheater, art circles, and classrooms, artists engage and inspire the community with exhibitions, creations, teaching and performance.
-The park also features a coffee shop specializing in local, natural, organic, and sustainable foods.
 Picnicking, hiking trails and fishing are also available.